Dissecting the Functional Role of Mucosal IgA Clonal and Glycoprofiles for Effective Humoral Mucosal Protection

 Introduction

-Numerous mucosal vaccines and IgA-based monoclonal antibodies aimed at a robust immunity within the respiratory tract are in development to combat viral endemics and pandemics.
+Numerous mucosal vaccines and IgA-based monoclonal antibodies aimed at robust immunity within the respiratory tract are in development to combat viral endemics and pandemics.
 However, investigations into humoral immunity have predominantly focused on circulating antibodies, particularly those of the IgG isotype.
 This has left a significant void in our understanding of the role of mucosal IgA proteoforms in conveying effective immune protection.
-This crucial knowledge gap deprives vaccine and antibody development of crucial determinants or immune characteristics to replicate.
+This crucial knowledge gap deprives vaccine and antibody development of essential determinants or immune characteristics to replicate.

 Research Objectives

-In response to this, we will conduct in-depth investigations of mucosal IgA including in vitro and in vivo functional evaluations.
 We will capitalize on recent advances in liquid chromatography and mass spectrometry-based approaches for the detailed characterization of mucosal IgA clonal repertoires and glycosylation profiles, a field that has remained completely unexplored until now.
-Our research will include:
+Our methods will include:

 - B-cell receptor sequencing